New parking schemes on local roads

-Three Rivers District Council enforces parking controls on public roads and also acts as an agent for Hertfordshire County Council to manage the introduction of new parking controls that help manage parking demand in its area.
+Three Rivers District Council enforces parking controls on public roads and also acts as an agent for Hertfordshire County Council, to manage the introduction of new parking controls in its area.

-Requests for new parking controls are prioritised and addressed through the annual Parking Management work programme.
+Requests for new parking control schemes are prioritised and addressed through the annual Parking Management work programme.
 This programme is overseen by the Sustainable Development, Planning and Transport Committee.
 Find and comment on current public consultations on parking schemes here.

-These Zones are sometimes called residents' parking (or permit parking) schemes as they usually prioritise parking for local residents and their visitors.
+These Zones are sometimes called residents' parking (or permit parking) schemes as they often prioritise parking for local residents and their visitors.

 The District Council will always try to maximise parking space on public roads when introducing a Zone, by placing bays wherever it is safe and legal to do so.
-Bays cannot be marked where parking would cause a risk or where parking would usually be illegal, such as on junctions.
+Bays cannot be marked where parking would cause a risk or where parking would usually be illegal - for example, near junctions.

 While parking bays and yellow lines can be used outside of a CPZ, the purpose of a Zone is described in the legislation to be an area where it is not necessary to place a sign on every line for it to be enforceable.

 Instead, Zones are shown by entry signs, which explain what time the Zone is in force.
 During those hours, the parking controls apply but outside of those hours, parking is not controlled except on restrictions that apply at any time (usually double yellow lines).

 How does a Zone work and what does it look like?